 How we can help

 Tax saving opportunities for companies can only be achieved if an appropriate course of action is planned in advance.
 It is therefore vital that professional advice is sought at an early stage.
-If your company is in the Solihull area we would welcome the chance to tailor a plan to your specific circumstances.
+If your company is in the Coventry area we would welcome the chance to tailor a plan to your specific circumstances.
 Please do not hesitate to contact us at The Hughes Partnership Accountants and Business Advisors Limited.